edheltzel/vscode-jekyll-snippets/README.md

 by [@23maverick23.](https://github.com/23maverick23) and the [atom-jekyll package](https://atom.io/packages/jekyll-snippets) by [@jasonhodges](https://github.com/jasonhodges).

 ## Dependancy Alert ️️️
+> `01-23-2017` - I added support for `extensionDependencies` to the extension manifest, so in theory the Liquid Languages Support extension should download when you install the Jekyll Snippets.
+[Ref.
+Sept 2016 VSCode Update Doc.](https://code.visualstudio.com/updates/v1_6#_extensions)

 You will need to have the [Liquid Languages Support](https://marketplace.visualstudio.com/items?itemName=neilding.language-liquid) extension installed for the snippets to work as expected, which was referenced in issue [#3](https://github.com/ginfuru/vscode-jekyll-snippets/issues/3) by @graffen.

 ### Why do you need it?